ALL Metrics

 Study population

 The study was conducted on 80 participants with diabetic neuropathy, who were treated at a primary health care facility in Central Java, Indonesia.
 The inclusion criteria were a minimum of 1 month of suffering from T2DM since diagnosis by a doctor, and having diabetic neuropathy.
 The exclusion criteria were having a stroke, an active ulcer, fracture in the foot.
+Figure 1 shows that outlines the overarching process to be followed in the conduct of this study; from identifying relevant participant at title and abstract stage to data collected and analysis.

 Data collection